madisongoldenlib/git-novice/index.md

 [Report a Code of Conduct Incident](https://goo.gl/forms/KoUfO53Za3apOuOK2)

 Setup: Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop.
-We recommend that you try to get set up before the workshop by
+We recommend that you try to get set up before the workshop by downloading and installing git.

-Downloading and installing git
 Mac: Install git from the git website
 Windows: Install git for windows, which will also install a "git bash" application that we will use as a "terminal" Creating a free GitHub account